Are The Grammys Corrupt? New Complaint Alleges Major Issues With The Recording Academy

 Songs that producer Ken Erlich wants performed at the Grammy ceremony, Dugan claims, are specifically pushed to receive award nominations no matter where they fall in the top 20.

-Dugan alleges that she sent an email on December 22, 2019 that detailed inappropriate behavior by Katz while the two were out to dinner in May of 2019, prior to her accepting the job at the Recording Academy.
-Such behavior allegedly included suggestive comments and an attempt from Katz to kiss her.
-She wrote that his behavior continued after their initial meeting.
+Dugan alleges that she sent an email on December 22, 2019 that detailed inappropriate behaviour by Katz while the two were out to dinner in May of 2019, prior to her accepting the job at the Recording Academy.
+Such behaviour allegedly included suggestive comments and an attempt from Katz to kiss her.
+She wrote that his behaviour continued after their initial meeting.
 The Recording Academy denied such allegations in a statement to Pitchfork/ Refinery29 reached out to the organization for additional comment.

 “Over the course of the evening, Mr. Katz explained to me that he was very, very rich and had many houses, one in Bermuda and other locations,” Dugan writes in the complaint, per The Wrap.
 “And he reminded me that he had a private plane and informed me that he was lonely and had no one to spend time with.”